AMC AMX: 1970

 American Motors 1970 AMX advertising headlined, "We made the AMX look tougher this year because it's tougher this year".
 They were mildly facelifted resembling the first two model years, but the changes were different enough to be a separate design for 1970.
-Featured was a new front end design with a longer hood that had a "power blister" with two large openings.
-These were a functional cold ram-air induction system with the popular "Go Package" available with the 360 and 390 engines.
-The new grille was flush and full-width incorporating the headlamps.
+Featured was a new front-end design with a longer hood that had a "power blister" with two large openings.
+These air intakes were functional cold ram-air induction system with the popular "Go Package" available with the 360 and 390 engines.
+The new grille was flush and full-width, incorporating the headlamps.
 The revised rear end also featured full-width taillamps and a single center-mounted backup light.
 Side marker lights were now shared with several other AMC models.
 Riding on the same wheelbase 97 in as before, the changes increased the AMX's overall body length by about 2 in to 179 in.

 American Motors also changed the AMX's engine lineup for 1970 with the introduction of a new 360 CID four-barrel (290 hp, P-code) to replace the 343 CID V8.
-The smallest 290 was dropped and AMC could claim 65 more base horsepower than the AMXs had previously.
+The smallest 290 was dropped, and AMC could claim 65 more base horsepower than the AMXs featured previously.
 The 390 CID V8 engine continued, but upgraded to new heads with 51 cc combustion chambers that increased power to 325 hp at 4800 rpm and 430 lbft of torque at 3200 rpm.
 The code remained "X" for the engine on the vehicle identification number (VIN).
-The "Go package" was available with the 360 CID engine (including power front disc brakes, F70x14 raised white letter tires, handling package, heavy duty cooling, and the ram-air induction system) for $298.85, or including the 390 engine for $383.90.
+The "Go package" was available with the 360 CID engine (including power front disc brakes, F70x14 raised white letter tires, handling package, heavy-duty cooling, and the ram-air induction system) for $298.85, or including the 390 engine for $383.90.

-Also new, the front double wishbone suspension had ball joints, upper and lower control arms, coil springs and shock absorbers above the upper control arms; as well as trailing struts on the lower control arms.
+Also new, the front double wishbone suspension had ball joints, upper and lower control arms, coil springs, and shock absorbers above the upper control arms; as well as trailing struts on the lower control arms.
 The "Magnum 500" road wheels were now standard, but the new "Machine" 15x7 inch slot-styled wheels became a mid-year option.

 The interiors of the AMX were also redesigned.
 The broad wood-grained dashboard, center console, and two-spoke "Rim Blow" steering wheel were new.
 Tall bucket seats now featured a "clamshell design" integrating the headrests.
 Leather upholstery was $34 extra.
-The exterior rearview mirror featured a new design and in some cases matched the car's body color.
+The exterior rearview mirror featured a new design that sometimes matched the car's body color.
 The three "Big Bad" exterior paints continued to be optional on the 1970 AMXs, but they now came with regular chrome bumpers.
 A new "shadow mask" exterior finish applied over any available AMX color was a $52 option, which included a satin black-painted hood, engine compartment, front fender tops, and side window surrounds offset by thin silver striping.
 The optional "C-stripe" was $32.